matt4biz/oak/README.md

 oak exists because

-- `dc` is too cryptic, and doesn't use readline
+- `dc` is too cryptic and doesn't use readline
 - `bc` and similar programs use infix notation, not RPN
 - `apl` is all that, and requires a special keyboard too

-oak borrows a little from all these, and Forth as well.
+oak borrows a little from all these and Forth as well.

 ## Installation
 TBD

 ## Usage
 oak simulates a classic stack-based RPN calculator [RPN -- reverse Polish notation -- is also known as postfix notation].
 Numbers are pushed onto a stack, and operators take the top item (or top two items) and leave a result on top of the stack.

 For example